akshaybmsa96/spaceX-app/README.md

    Features like
    * Arrow fuctions
    * optional chaining
-   * Null coalescing etc
+   * Null coalescing etc.

-    and other latest features of JS is used in this Application, which is converted by babel to the Conventional javascript code.
+   And other latest features of JS is used in this Application, which is converted by babel to the Conventional javascript code.

 ### IMAGE LAZY LOADING